Documentation / Graphite

 If you use Graphite < 1.0 you need to make sure the tags in the annotations follow the old format, you do that by adding --graphite.arrayTags.

-You can choose to send metric per par page and summarized per domain.
-If you only test a couple of URLs you probably do not need the summarized per domain metrics and you can disable them by adding --graphite.skipSummary.
+You can choose to send metrics per page and summarised per domain.
+If you only test a couple of URLs you probably do not need the summarised per-domain metrics and you can disable them by adding --graphite.skipSummary.

-You can add the slug of the test to the key (--slug).
-This will be the default in September 2021 and you should start using it now to be able to see screenshots and latest videos directly in Grafana.
-Use it like this: --graphite.addSlugToKey true --slug firstView --graphite.namespace sitespeed_io.desktop and it will generate the key structure of sitespeed_io.desktop.firstView..
+The slug of the test (--slug) is added to the Graphite key by default (--graphite.addSlugToKey true).
+This is what makes screenshots and the latest videos show up directly in Grafana.
+Use it like this: --slug firstView --graphite.namespace sitespeed_io.desktop and it will generate the key structure sitespeed_io.desktop.firstView..
+Set --graphite.addSlugToKey false if you have legacy data without the slug and need to keep the old layout.

-If you want to test and verify what the metrics looks like that you send to Graphite you can use tools/tcp-server.js to verify what it looks like.
+If you want to test and verify what the metrics that you send to Graphite look like, you can use tools/tcp-server.js to see.

-1. Start the server (you need to clone the sitespeed.io repo first): tools/tcp-server.js
+- Start the server (you need to clone the sitespeed.io repo first):

 sitespeed_io.default.firstView.pageSummary.www_sitespeed_io._.chrome.native.browsertime.statistics.timings.pageTimings.backEndTime.median 231 1532591185